Mus-A/ACS-Custom/README.md

-# OpenRemote Custom Project Template
+# OpenRemote Custom Project Template - Active System Control (ACS) Template

 This repository is a template for custom projects; showing the recommended project structure and including `README` files in the `deployment` directory to provide details about how to customise each part.